Planning a meeting: An admin’s guide to providing support for meetings

-Meeting administrators, therefore, have a vital role to play.
-From assembling the agenda and compiling meeting materials in the pre-meeting phase, to distributing the meeting minutes post-meeting, it is incumbent upon those providing administrative support to ensure that the meeting process runs smoothly.
+Those providing administrative support for meetings, therefore, have a vital role to play.
+From assembling agendas and compiling meeting materials in the pre-meeting phase, to distributing the meeting minutes post-meeting, it is incumbent upon those providing administrative support to ensure that the meeting process runs smoothly.
 Administrators are the glue that keeps the meeting together, and the oil that keeps the engine firing at full steam.

-When they arrange a meeting, administrators not only need to collate and distribute all of the necessary management information, but they are also charged with creating an effective meeting agenda.
+When organising a meeting, administrators not only need to collate and distribute all of the necessary information, but they’re also charged with creating an effective meeting agenda.
 In isolation, this task may sound simple, but when a range of stakeholders and participants need to collaborate on agenda creation, each providing their own input, this task can snowball into something much more complicated very quickly.

-Therefore, the process of arranging a meeting involves:
+Therefore, the process of organising a meeting involves:

-- Creating and circulating an agenda with clear roles and responsibilities (we recommend using a meeting agenda template to do this), and
+- Creating and circulating an agenda, formulated as questions, with clear roles and responsibilities (we recommend using a meeting agenda template to do this), and

 - Encouraging collaboration and preparation from all participants.

-As we can already see, the job of a meeting administrator is a varied and important one.
-But whose responsibility is this?
-The answer isn’t a simple one, as these tasks can be fulfilled by multiple individuals, and this responsibility varies between companies.
+As we can see, the role of a meeting organiser is a varied and important one.
+But whose responsibility is it?
+The answer isn’t simple, as these tasks can be fulfilled by multiple individuals, and responsibilities vary between companies and meeting types.

-- Corporate Secretary: They often assume overall responsibility for meeting administration, including developing and circulating agendas and taking and distributing meeting minutes.
+- Corporate Secretary: For board meetings, they often assume overall responsibility for meeting administration, including developing and circulating agendas and taking and distributing meeting minutes.

-- Assistant to the Corporate Secretary: They frequently support the Corporate Secretary with some of the more administrative parts of meeting administration, such as managing updates to documents, or printing and distributing meeting materials.
+- Assistant to the Corporate Secretary: They frequently support the Corporate Secretary with some of the more administrative parts of planning a meeting, such as managing updates to documents, or printing and distributing meeting materials.

-- Executive Assistants to Participants: If those joining a meeting are C-Suite or senior leadership, it is likely that their Executive Assistant will be charged with providing administrative support at their end.
-This will include collating information, managing diaries, and in some cases working by proxy to ensure that all necessary arrangements are made.
+- Executive Assistants: For board and executive meetings, it’s likely that the Executive Assistants to participants will be charged with providing administrative support.
+This will include collating information, managing calendars, and — in some cases — working by proxy to ensure that all necessary arrangements are made.

-To arrange a meeting, it is likely that more than one pair of hands are required.
-Whilst a Corporate Secretary will take overall responsibility for this process, there will be support from a number of functions — both in terms of overall organisation, and in terms of ensuring that participants are prepared to attend, collaborate, and contribute.
+When planning a meeting, it’s likely that more than one pair of hands are required.
+While a Corporate Secretary will take overall responsibility for this process, there will be support from a number of functions — both in terms of overall organisation, and in terms of ensuring that participants are prepared to attend, collaborate, and contribute.

-The purpose of this white paper is to explore some of the challenges of meeting administration in the pre-meeting, in-meeting, and post-meeting phases.
-We will demonstrate how those providing administrative support can optimise their meeting management processes and reduce meeting preparation time in order to run productive, secure and cost-effective executive and board meetings.
+The purpose of the following guide is to explore some of the challenges of meeting administration in the pre-meeting, in-meeting, and post-meeting phases.
+We demonstrate how those providing administrative support can optimise their meeting management processes and reduce meeting preparation time in order to run productive, secure, and cost-effective executive and board meetings.

-- How to select the best meeting management tools for your organisation
+- How to select the best meeting management tools for your organisation, and

-- How to foster a meeting culture that focuses on productivity, security and cost-efficiency.
+- how to foster a meeting culture that focuses on productivity, security & cost-efficiency.